Name Discoveries

 Learn more »

-The surname Blechle is of German origin and is derived from the Middle High German word "blechel," meaning "tin" or "sheet metal."
-It is an occupational surname that likely originated from someone who...
+The surname Beever is of English origin and is derived from the Old English word "beofor," meaning "beaver."
+It is an occupational surname that was given to someone who worked as a trapper or hunter o...

 Learn more »